Healthcare Marketing: Here’s What You Need to Know in 2024

 3. Leveraging Social Media (Omnichannel Marketing)

 Leveraging social media and omnichannel marketing allows you to take advantage of the opportunities presented by new technologies.
-That helps you both:

 • Serve your patients better, and: